OPT & Unemployment

 Students with a 12-month Post-Completion OPT authorization cannot be unemployed for more than 90 days.
 This is aggregate, meaning that if you have 40 days of unemployment, you would only be allowed to be unemployed for a remaining 50 days before you risk violating your immigration status.

-How can I avoid exceeding the unemployment rule?
+How can I avoid exceeding 90 days of unemployment?

-USCIS has a broad definition of what constitutes as employment which includes the following:
+USCIS has a broad definition of what counts as employment on OPT.
+Examples of OPT employment include:

 - Standard employment